biobricks/streaming-sequence-extractor/README.md

+WARNING: This code is not yet fully working.

 Stream processor that takes GenBank, FASTA or plaintext formats as input and streams out just the sequence data (DNA, RNA or Amino Acids) with all formatting and meta-data removed.